hollobit/All-About-the-GAN/README.j2.md

 ### GAN(Generative Adversarial Networks) are the models that used in unsupervised machine learning, implemented by a system of two neural networks competing against each other in a zero-sum game framework.
 It was introduced by Ian Goodfellow et al. in 2014.

-The purpose of this repository is providing the summarized list of the state-of-the-art works on the field of Generative Adversarial Networks since their introduction in 2014.
+The purpose of this repository is providing the curated list of the state-of-the-art works on the field of Generative Adversarial Networks since their introduction in 2014.

 It provides a list that merged information from various GAN lists and repositories as below: